 “Marc and Samantha Hurwitz are making the next important development in leadership and followership studies – weaving the behaviors of the leader and follower roles into a collaborative relationship that drives effective teams and organizations.
 This integrative approach will be of great interest to performance at both ends of the leader-follower dynamic.”
 Ira Chaleff, author, The Courageous Follower

 “This book is wise and entertaining.
 It blends research, theory, and fascinating stories from practice that can help us all to become better leaders – and followers.
 It is a book to read, and then read again.”
-Dennis Tourish, Professor of Leadership and Organisation Studies, Royal Holloway, University of London; co-editor of Leadership; Fellow of the Leadership Trust Foundation
+Dennis Tourish, Professor of Leadership and Organisation Studies, Royal Holloway, University of London; author, The Dark Side of Transformational Leadership

 “Wow!
 I have never come across a book on organizational truths that combines such deep knowledge of and respect for empirical evidence, and the capacity to explain it well, with absolutely practical, hands-on tools.”